Roberto Roberti

 Vincenzo Leone (24 July 1879 – 10 January 1959), known professionally as Roberto Roberti, was an Italian actor, screenwriter and film director.
 He made over sixty films, mostly during the silent era.
-He was married to the actress Bice Valerian.
+He was married to the actress Bice Waleran.
 Their son Sergio Leone became a celebrated director.

 During the 1910s Roberti made a number of films for the Turin-based Aquila Films, often featuring his wife in a leading role.
 He then moved to Caesar Film where he directed eighteen films starring the diva Francesca Bertini.